twitter-forks/statsite/README.md

   local6, local7.
 All logs go to syslog.

 * flush\_interval : How often the metrics should be flushed to the sink in seconds.
-Defaults to 10 seconds.
+Defaults to 60 seconds so that we are matching how Cuckoo buckets metrics.

 * timer\_eps : The upper bound on error for timer estimates.
 Defaults to 1%.
 Decreasing this value causes more memory utilization per timer.